 Hayley — began experiencing Multiple sclerosis symptoms at age 16

 Hayley began experiencing MS symptoms at just 16 years of age.
-Many doctors and ten years on, she was diagnosed with MS, allowing her to begin the journey of caring for her physical and mental wellbeing, supported along the way by MSWA.
+After countless appointments, she was diagnosed with MS ten years on, allowing her to begin the journey of caring for her physical and mental wellbeing, supported along the way by MSWA.

 “MSWA has been there for me since the beginning — I couldn’t have done it without them.
 It’s really important to remember you aren’t MS. MS is part of your life, but it isn’t your life.”